websanco/liferay-learn/docs/commerce/2.x/en/managing-a-catalog/managing-price/gross-and-net-price-calculations.md

 ## Calculations

+If the price list contains gross price entries:

+* The product price calculation engine calculates the net price by subtracting the taxes from the gross price.
+* The net price is then used to calculate the unit price.
+* Other price modifiers are then applied.

+If the promotion contains gross price entries:

+* The product price calculation engine calculates the net price by subtracting the taxes from the gross price
+* The net price is then used to calculate the unit promo price
+* Other price modifiers are then applied

 ## Discounts

  If discount amount is gross, then the net amount is calculated and applied to the net price of the product.

 If discount amount is gross:

-Discount is a fixed amount: the taxes are removed from the discount amount before applying the discount calculation algorithm Discount is a percentage: the net percentage is recalculated before applying the discount.
+* Discount is a fixed amount: the taxes are removed from the discount amount before applying the discount calculation algorithm
+* Discount is a percentage: the net percentage is recalculated before applying the discount.
 N = L - T(100-L) with T in %

 Taxes are calculated on the final price